aloshy-ai/git-rebrand/docs/local-actions-testing.md

 act --reuse --preserve-volumes push -j test
 ```

 The standard approach starts with a fresh environment each time, ensuring your tests work in the same conditions as the actual CI.
-Development mode is faster but should only be used during active development.
+Development mode uses two flags:
+- `--reuse`: Reuses containers instead of creating new ones
+- `--preserve-volumes`: Maintains persistent volumes between runs, preserving compiled artifacts and dependencies

+This combination significantly speeds up subsequent runs during active development.

 ### Audit Workflow